Hi, I’m Gav and a few years ago my girlfriend and I booked to go to Japan together.

 I’d done something that had properly scared me.

 It’s left me with an incredible sense of accomplishment.
-And i would wholeheartedly now encourage anyone else thinking about trying it to do it.
+I would wholeheartedly now encourage anyone else thinking about trying it to do it.
 Get out there.
 Embrace your independence.

 Also, I look fantastic dressed as Sully from Monsters Inc. so…